Hypokalemic periodic paralysis: Prognosis

 The prognosis for periodic paralysis varies.
 Overactivity, a diet that is not low in sodium and carbohydrates, or simply an unfortunate gene mutation can lead to a type of chronic, low level weakness called an "abortive attack," or to permanent muscle damage.
 Abortive attacks often respond to extra potassium, cutting carbohydrates, getting plenty of rest, increasing doses of medication and gentle daily exercise such as short walks.
 Permanent muscle weakness is just what it sounds like: Permanent, irreparable damage to the muscles and associated weakness.
 Vacuoles and tubular aggregates form in and destroy healthy muscle tissue.
 This type of damage can typically be observed via a muscle biopsy.
 Not even anabolic steroids can repair this type of muscular damage.

 Life span is expected to be normal, but attacks can drop potassium to levels low enough to cause life-threatening breathing problems or heart arrhythmia.
 Patients often report muscle pain and cognitive problems during attacks.
 Migraines occur in up to 50% of all hypokalemic periodic paralysis patients and may include less common symptoms like phantom smells, sensitivity to light and sound or loss of words.
 Medical literatures states that muscle strength is normal between attacks, but patients often report that their baseline strength is in fact lower than that of healthy individuals.

 Because there are dozens of possible gene mutations, some drugs and treatments that work fine for one patient will not work for another.
-For example, most patients do well on acetazolamide, but some don't.
+For example, most patients do well on acetazolamide, but some do not.
 Some patients will do well with extra magnesium (the body's natural ion channel blocker) or fish oil, while these same nutrients will make other patients worse.
 Patients and caregivers should take extreme caution with all new drugs and treatment plans.